dkcampbell/vap/README.md

 ```

 This will automatically load the debug target for the immovable-objects
-project when Vim is started in the `/home/dan/git/immovable-objects` folder.
+project when Vim is started in the `/home/dan/git/immovable-objects`
-Among the things it does is set various CMake configuration tweaks.
-For
+directory.
+Among the things it does is set various CMake configuration
-example, when `:CMakeGenerate` is executed it will place the build files in
+tweaks.
+For example, when `:CMakeGenerate` is executed it will place the build
-the `build_dir` folder.
-The `extra_args` will be passed to CMake just as you
+files in the `build_dir` folder.
+The `extra_args` will be passed to CMake just
-would pass them on the commadn line.
-VAP will also properly setup the :make
+as you would pass them on the command line.
+VAP will also properly setup the
-command to work for this project.
-I can also launch the executable using the
+`:make` command to work for this project.
+I can also launch the executable using
-`:Run` command, which will execute what is configured in the taget for the
+the `:Run` command, which will execute what is configured in the target for the
 `run` property.
 For more information what the available options do see the
-documentation with `help VAP`.
+documentation with `:help VAP`.